Shared and environment caches

 - When a policy writes a new entry to the cache (PopulateCache or

-- The entry is written to the in-memory L1 cache on only the message processor that handled the request.
-If the memory limits on the message processor are reached before the entry expires, the entry is removed from L1 cache.
+- Edge writes the entry to the in-memory L1 cache on only the message processor that handled the request.
+If the memory limits on the message processor are reached before the entry expires, the Edge removes the entry from L1 cache.

-- The entry is also written to L2 cache.
+- Edge also writes the entry to L2 cache.

 - When a policy reads from the cache (LookupCache or ResponseCache policy):

-- The system looks first for the entry in the in-memory L1 cache of the message processor handling the request.
+- Edge looks first for the entry in the in-memory L1 cache of the message processor handling the request.

-- If there's no corresponding in-memory entry, the system looks for the entry in the L2 persistent cache.
+- If there's no corresponding in-memory entry, Edge looks for the entry in the L2 persistent cache.

 - If the entry isn't in the persistent cache: